 Be aware, local immigration law does not recognize gay marriages.

 As a Commonwealth citizen

-Any citizen of a Commonwealth country can apply to become a Mauritian citizen if you:
+Any citizen of a Commonwealth country can apply to for Mauritian nationality if you:

 - Have lived here for at least five years.